Winter storm blanketing parts of South with snow, ice

 Gov. Ralph Northam declared a state of emergency and tapped the Virginia National Guard for some additional help.

-The Washington and Baltimore areas, parts of central and southern Maryland, and portions of northern Virginia should expect 2 to 4 inches of snow overnight Thursday into Friday morning, with isolated high amounts up to 6 inches, the National Weather Service said.
+The Washington and Baltimore areas, parts of central and southern Maryland, and portions of northern Virginia should expect 2 to 4 inches (5 to 10 centimeters) of snow overnight Thursday into Friday morning, with isolated high amounts up to 6 inches (15 centimeters), the National Weather Service said.

 From late Thursday through Friday afternoon, 4 to 7 inches of snow were expected in parts of central and southern New Hampshire, and south-central and southwest Maine, according to the weather service.
 The highest amounts are expected along the coast.
 The steadiest snow will be expected during the morning commute Friday before tapering off.